juyshy/Real-time-subtitles/readme.md

 Perhaps easiest to get it running is to install Anaconda python distribution

-Potential issue with anaconda and windows if error: application failed because could not load qt platform plugin "windows" https://github.com/ContinuumIO/anaconda-issues/issues/1270
+Potential issue with anaconda and windows:
+If error: application failed because could not load qt platform plugin "windows" https://github.com/ContinuumIO/anaconda-issues/issues/1270
 fix:  "COPY the Continuum\Anaconda3\Library\plugins\platforms folder to Continuum\Anaconda3